tornede/py_experimenter/docs/source/how-to-contribute.rst

 How to use Poetry
 -----------------

 `Poetry <poetry_>`_ is a dependency management and packaging tool for Python.
 It allows to declare the dependencies of your projects and it will manage (install / update) them for you.
 It also allows to build a package which can be uploaded to a package repository and installed via ``pip``.

 For installation instructions and further useful commands than the ones listed below, please refer to the `Poetry documentation <poetry_docs_>`_.
+Please make sure to follow the described steps: do NOT use ``pip`` or ``conda`` for installation of Poetry itself, and make sure to add Poetry to your PATH.

-If you checked out the `PyExperimenter` repository, you can install the development dependencies using Poetry.
+If you checked out the ``PyExperimenter`` repository, you can install the development dependencies using Poetry.
 To this end, navigate into the git project folder and execute the following command:

 .. code-block::

         poetry install

-You can add a new core dependency that is needed to use `PyExperimenter` using the first of the following commands, which will add the latest version of the package to the ``pyproject.toml`` file.
+You can add a new core dependency that is needed to use ``PyExperimenter`` using the first of the following commands, which will add the latest version of the package to the ``pyproject.toml`` file.
 If you want to add a specific version, you can use the second following command:

 .. code-block::